Your Financial Due Diligence Interview Guide

 Interview process

-Develope an understanding of the full FDD process
+Develop an understanding of the full FDD interview process

 Included in the interview guide…